1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 The Materials Kit for each grade level is a sturdy, plastic case containing most of the essential supplies for an entire year’s worth of weekly hands-on activities.
 (Some common or perishable items—for example, a flower, an egg, or tap water—are not provided.)
 The contents of each kit will supply a team of up to 5 students for the full school year.

-Some chemicals and other specialized items contained in the kit are not readily available in the general market, and without the correct materials, it may not be possible to complete the activity that accompanies each week’s lesson.
-The Materials Kit provides convenient access to the necessary items, enabling students to complete experiments and providing a clear demonstration of key concepts.
+We provide a complete materials list for each level on our Downloads page.
+However, some chemicals and other specialized items contained in the kit are not readily available in the general market, and without the correct materials, it may not be possible to complete the activity that accompanies each week’s lesson.
+The Materials Kit provides convenient access to the necessary items, enabling teachers to focus on other lesson preparations, and allowing students to complete experiments that provide a clear demonstration of key concepts.

 Together, the Teacher Guidebook and Materials Kit make lessons easy to teach, even for those with little or no science background.